AndreRdz7/365DaysOfCodingJournal/README.md

 **Today's Progress**: Re-solved LeetCode daily challenge, problem 226, super easy, took me like 2 or less minutes since I'm familiar with it, about flipping a binary tree, as stated before, I will solve the whole June challenge by myself and be LeetCoding more every single day.
 Finished the databases project, and we are demoing tomorrow, happy about it and excited to make it even bigger.
 Final project assigned on compilers, basically add functions to the language, sounds tricky, so most likely it will definetly will be.
 Finally finished the most horrible course I've ever had, it was a knightmare, but it's done, one less to go.

-**Link to Work / References** : I've been running low on research and studying but definetly Wednesday, after a little non-intensive day tomorrow will finish my Intelligent System's project and just 2 (easy) exams and the compilers project to go.
+**Thoughts** : I've been running low on research and studying but definetly Wednesday, after a little non-intensive day tomorrow will finish my Intelligent System's project and just 2 (easy) exams and the compilers project to go.

+**Link to Work / References** :

 - [LeetCode](https://leetcode.com/)